Connect to share and comment

 Global markets fell on Monday after Cyprus unveiled a proposal to tax bank savings up to 9.9 percent as part of an agreement with the European Union to qualify for a 10 billion euro bailout.

-Oil prices were mixed, with New York's main contract, light sweet crude for delivery in May, dropping 18 cents to $93.32 a barrel while Brent North Sea crude for May delivery was up a cent to $108.73.
+Oil prices eased, with New York's main contract, light sweet crude for delivery in May down 23 cents to $93.27 a barrel and Brent North Sea crude for May shedding 33 cents to $108.39.